-Please note that the word ‘random' allows you to include little fun things that you have done or do in your day- today life, your hobbies/ habits that have become inseparable part of your personality.
+Please note that the word ‘random' allows you to include little fun things that you have done or do in your day- to day life, your hobbies/ habits that have become an inseparable part of your personality.
 The unique component of this essay question is the “fun” part of it.
 So you don’t want to get too serious about yourself.
 You want to write something that draws your reader in.
 Also, please resist the temptation of drifting away to your accomplishments, career goals, or leadership experiences because this is NOT what the Ad Com seeks to know about you through this question.
-For ideas, you may refer to the following links on Duke website:
+For ideas, you may refer to the following links on the Duke website:

 Examples of "25 Random Things"

 Instructions: Your response should be no more than 2 pages in length.